timglabisch/timglabisch.github.io/_posts/2014-09-07-from-repository-to-domainmanager.md

 just make sure that your application's domain is editing raw data - than the repository pattern and the anemic (anti-)pattern suits well for your application.

+### patterns for quering repositories
+later on i will write a dedicated blogpost about how to query data from a repository. if you're interesting in great solutions looke at the criteria or specification pattern.

 ## bit more domain driven design
-most of us try to build great software. writing great software is just about 2 things. referring decisions and build a a software that suits it's domain. it would be naughty to think that you can use software that fit's someones domain based on crud. there a a bunch of books about domain driven design, i am not going to talk about details. ddd is about thinking your domain and model the software for your domain. writing great software requires that the developers are knowing about the problems they are solving,
+most of us try to build great software. writing great software is just about 2 things. referring decisions and build a a software that suits it's domain. it would be naughty to think that you can devlop software that fit's someones domain based on crud. there a a bunch of books about domain driven design, i am not going to talk about details. ddd is about thinking your domain and model the software for your domain. writing great software requires that the developers are knowing about the problems they are solving,